 If your bus does not offer to process your passport on your behalf, then here is what you can expect at the Thailand-Cambodia border.

 There is not a lot of signage or instruction at the border so it may feel overwhelming, but it’s actually all quite simple.
 Just remember to remain calm and patient.
-Depending on the time of day, the entire customs and immigration process may take up to 2 hours depending on how crowded it is.
+Depending on the time of day, the entire customs and immigration process may take up to two hours depending on how crowded it is.

 First, you’ll have your passport stamped out of Thailand in the Thai immigration office.
 Then you’ll walk ~100 yards to the Cambodian side where you’ll purchase your visa and be stamped into Cambodia.